 More Donkey Facts

 They have excellent memories, they can remember things from over 20 years ago.

 Donkeys are social animals.
 They live in groups called herds.
-In the wild a herd of donkeys usually consists of one male donkey or Jack and a several female donkey or Jennets/Jennies.
+In the wild, a herd of donkeys usually consists of one male donkey, or Jack, and several female donkeys, or Jennets/Jennies.

 One of the most favorite and beloved donkeys known around the world is Winnie-the-Pooh’s beloved friend Eeyore.

-We also have to add Shrek’s friend Donkey who’s voice is the great Eddie Murphy.
+We also have to add Shrek’s friend Donkey whose voice is the great Eddie Murphy.
 You can see Donkey in all the Shrek movies.

 The movie The Star, often on during Christmas time, is a children’s animated movie that tells the story leading up to Jesus’s birth through a donkey’s eyes.